Head-to-head comparison across 1benchmark categories. Overall scores shown here use BenchLM's provisional ranking lane.

 Pick GPT-5.2 if you want the stronger benchmark profile.
 Claude Haiku 4.5 only becomes the better choice if coding is the priority or you want the cheaper token bill.

-GPT-5.2 is also the more expensive model on tokens at $2.00 input / $8.00 output per 1M tokens, versus $1.00 input / $5.00 output per 1M tokens for Claude Haiku 4.5.
+GPT-5.2 is also the more expensive model on tokens at $1.75 input / $14.00 output per 1M tokens, versus $1.00 input / $5.00 output per 1M tokens for Claude Haiku 4.5.
+That is roughly 2.8x on output cost alone.
 GPT-5.2 is the reasoning model in the pair, while Claude Haiku 4.5 is not.
 That usually helps on harder chain-of-thought-heavy tests, but it can also mean more latency and more token spend in real use.
 GPT-5.2 gives you the larger context window at 400K, compared with 200K for Claude Haiku 4.5.

 Claude Haiku 4.5 has the edge for coding in this comparison, averaging 73.3 versus 64.7.
 Inside this category, SWE-bench Verified is the benchmark that creates the most daylight between them.